Joe Oddo seeking sponsors to fund cultural exchange trip to a country TBD

 Advocating for the National Election Reform Platform

-As Independents we are not convinced that we can rely on the two larger parties
+As Independents we are not convinced that we can rely on the two large legacy

-for correcting the mess they have gotten us in to.
-Fixing democracy is vital and must be implemented to increase citizen involvement
+parties for correcting the mess they have gotten us in to.
+Fixing democracy is vital and must be implemented to increase

 1. Uniform Ballot Access for federal candidates.